-- Project’s principal investigator must have a PhD degree conferred prior to the application deadline.
+- Principal investigator must have a PhD degree conferred prior to the application deadline.
 (An established scholar who can demonstrate the equivalent of the PhD in publications and professional experience may also qualify.)

 Peer reviewers in this program are asked to evaluate all eligible proposals on the following five criteria:

-- The project’s capacity to widen engagement with and extend the use of digital scholarship throughout the academy.
+- The project’s capacity to extend the franchise of digital scholarship throughout the academy.